Give us a call at :(319) 337-6998 to schedule an appointment!

 For patients interested in working more intensively, I offer psychoanalysis, which is a focused therapy approach that entails meeting more than once per week.
 Psychoanalysis can foster deep self-understanding and foundational growth.
 Some patients enter therapy with an interest in this approach and others may decide over the course of weekly psychotherapy that they would like to deepen the work.
 I can help patients consider how this type of work might meet their needs or whether another approach might be better.
 Feel free to contact me with questions about whether this might be the kind of work you're looking for.

 A few notes on billing: My fee is $170 for a 50-minute session.
 I have some limited flexibility in offering a sliding scale for those who may need it.
-At present I am in-network with Blue Cross Blue Shield.
-I will continue to submit billing on behalf of my BCBS patients until September 2023 at which time I will no longer be in-network with any insurance providers.
-At that time, I will continue to work with patients who wish to use their insurance for treatment by providing patients with a superbill, which they can submit to their insurance provider for reimbursement.
+I am not in-network with any insurance provider.
+That said, I work with patients who wish to use their insurance for treatment by providing patients with a superbill, which they can submit to their insurance provider for out-of-network reimbursement.
 It is important for patients to speak with their insurance provider about their benefits working with out-of-network providers to confirm their rate of reimbursement prior to our first meeting.
-If you have any questions about what this all means for you, or if you are interested in scheduling a consultation, please do not hesitate to reach out by calling 319-337-6998 or emailing me directly at email@example.com.
+If you have any questions about what this all means for you, or if you are interested in scheduling a consultation, please do not hesitate to reach out by calling 319-337-6998 or emailing me directly at firstname.lastname@example.org.